enel-gdh-educational/katacoda-scenarios/docker/part1/step3.md

 Usage: `docker build [OPTIONS] PATH | URL `

 The `docker build` command builds Docker images from a Dockerfile and a “context”.
 A build’s context is the set of files located in the specified `PATH` or `URL`.
 The build process can refer to any of the files in the context.
-For example, your build can use a [_COPY_](https://docs.docker.com/engine/reference/builder/#copy) instruction to reference a file in the context.
+For example, your build can use a `COPY` instruction to reference a file in the context.

+Usually, the Dockerfile is put on the context root and this fits with the majority of use cases.
+In fact, usually there is only one Dockerfile for each context.
+Other more particular use cases can be handled with the `-f` option of the `docker build` command, that allows you to specify a different location for the Dockerfile.

 The `URL` parameter can refer to three kinds of resources: Git repositories, pre-packaged tarball contexts and plain text files.